Rhea Dempsey

 Conclusion

-Putting together an awareness of human rights in childbirth; naming obstetric violence; referring to evidence-informed care, brings us to the conclusion that yes, you can say no. And really if you are a ‘willing woman’ with a yearning for normal physiological birth, then there are many instances in which you must say no, if you are to honour your birthing capacity.
+Putting together an awareness of human rights in childbirth; naming obstetric violence; referring to evidence-informed care, brings us to the conclusion that yes, you can say no. And if physiological birth is your intention, in a system not centred on supporting it, then there are many instances in which you must say no, if you are to honour your birthing capacity.